SoftUni-Internal/interactive-content/RO/06-Nested-Loops-RO/01-Complex-Loops-RO.md

 [slide hideTitle]
-# Problem with Solution: Numbers from 1 to N with Step 3
+# Problemă cu soluție: Numbers from 1 to N with Step 3

 interactive-programming-basics-with-java-nested-loops-12-problem-numbers-from-one-to-n-with-step-three +